Today's Saturday • 8 mins read

 What do the Stoic philosophers think the meaning of life is?

 The Stoics believed that the cosmos is governed by a rational principle or logos.
-And it is the purpose of human life is to understand the nature of the cosmos and to live in harmony with this principle.
+They held that the purpose of human life is to understand the cosmos and live in harmony with its principles.

 A Stoic would advise that you should select a goal, but you should not seek it to turn out exactly as you want.